London on a Budget: Money-Saving Tips for 2026

 What is free to do in London?

-Most major museums are free, including the British Museum, Tate Modern, National Gallery, Science Museum, Natural History Museum, and V&A Museum.
-Many parks and walking routes are also free.
+Many famous museums and galleries are free, including the British Museum, National Gallery, Tate Modern, Science Museum, Natural History Museum, and the Victoria and Albert Museum.

 How much does the Tube cost per day?